 Welcome to Modern Criminology and Criminal Justice.
-The purpose of this blog is to educate readers on the sciences of criminal justice, criminology, and terrorism.
-This page will assist readers in understanding modern concepts of forensics and it's impact on criminal justice, criminology, and terrorism.
+The purpose of this blog is to provide readers, non-academic and academic alike, informative material covering the concepts of modern forensic science techniques and concepts of policing within the context of criminal justice, criminology, and terrorism.
 Criminology theories, psychology theories, sociology theories, counter-terrorism theories, theories of forensic evidence, and the theories of the author will also be examined.

 Tuesday, 19 July 2011

 C.S.I.
 Myths and Latent Print Development Techniques: The Reality of Latent Print Recovery

 CSI: Crime Scene Investigation first aired on CBS television on Friday, October 6th 2000 (Cohan, 2008) and has been one of the top television shows on the air since then.
 Currently it is estimated that over 60 million people watch the CSI television show every week (Heinrick, 2006).
 Since the airing of the first show, America has seen a 250% increase in the amount of programs featuring forensic science as a course of study (Dutelle, 2006).
 While the show has made “superglue fuming” and “latent prints” household terms, the effect that the show has on the public perception on forensic science can not be ignored.The show depicts scientific evidence being gathered, processed, and used to solve major crimes.
 The characters of the show use costly and high techniques to produce compelling evidence connecting a suspect to a specific crime and reconstruct the crime itself all within one hour.
 The show depicts that forensic evidence is gathered at every crime scene and the evidence, not the actual investigation, solves the criminal case.
 The show often depicts unrealistic ideas of what surfaces can be printed.